o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/components/inline-notifications.md

 ### Specifications

-* Persistantly display inline notifications in the component cards until the issue is resolved.
+* Persistently display inline notifications in the component cards until the issue is resolved.

 * Avoid stacking multiple inline messages horizontally or vertically.
 Instead, display the messages one after the other as the user resolves each issue.